bramses/sharing-fiction/content/posts/breathe-circle-tutorial.md

   - tutorial
 ---

-Why a breathe circle even?
-I was inspired by the [Calm Breathe Circle](https://www.calm.com/breathe) which is a really great, minimalistic tool.
-You can try it out [here](https://instagram.com/a/r/?effect_id=221619535698652)!
+Recently, I felt inspired by the [Calm Breathe Circle](https://www.calm.com/breathe) which is a really great, minimalistic tool.
+I re-created it in Spark while taking a few creative liberties.

+You can try the finished filter out [here](https://instagram.com/a/r/?effect_id=221619535698652)!

 ## Mile High View